clockworkaiesh/Nanodegree-Project1/README.md

 + Download this project from github and make sure you save all these files in one place or folder and remember where you are saving the files
 + After that download [Python2](https://www.python.org/downloads/release/python-2715/).
 + After Downloading and installing **Python** on your system.
-+ Search for _IDLE_ from start menu (A GUI of an integrated development environment for Python).
++ Search for _IDLE_ from start menu (IDLE is a GUI of an integrated development environment for Python).
 + Now when you are in Python shell, Goto File -> Open and look for the folder in which you saved these files
 + Now select entertainment_center.py and click on _Open_.
 + Now you will see entertainment_center.py file opened on your desktop.